cybersemics/em-spec/spec.md

     - Decentralized publication of rdf
     - rdf subset for contextual knowledge graphs
     - Interpretation protocol of any rdf as generic thought network
+  - Fractal Attention Protocol
+    - Fractal Overlap
+      - Like a melody sung in a "round"
+      - Continuous zoom requires fractal overlap at each level, i.e. always size 1
+        - Size of fracteme = # levels before repeat
+      - Focus size = # visible levels
+        - Unifocus
+        - Multifocus
+      - Rendering function must know how to transition any visual level to its visual superlevel
+      - How to overlap across different forms?
+    - Peer layout function
+      - General function to transition between isomorphisms
+      - Each signifier has an expansion function that defines:
+        - Point of departure for assocemes
+        - Spatial translation of peers
+    - Structure-agnostic network of ideas
+      - I realized that em is not just a content-agnostic structure, but a structure-agnostic network of ideas.
+      - &nbsp;
+      - You should be able to easily switch between forms/isomorphisms
+      - There is an invariant of relationality tying together content fractally.
+I think I need to develop a fractal navigation protocol based on focus and associativity.
+      - &nbsp;
+  - File Storage
+    - Google Docs integration
+    - Grant permission to read/write files
+    - Mirror context in folders
   - Autofocus
     - Names
       - Autofocus